Female Soldiers: Forgotten Heroes

-“The resources, support, compassion, and commitment that this organization exemplifies has provided me with the confidence necessary to enter my next phase in life.” – Female Soldiers Forgotten Heroes Resident
+“The resources, support, compassion, and commitment that this organization exemplifies has provided me with the confidence necessary to enter my next phase in life.” – Madaras Home Resident

-Female Soldiers: Forgotten Heroes (FS:FH) is Connecticut’s first and only community-based transitional home exclusively for homeless female Veterans and their young children.
-Housed at the Nicholas A. Madaras Home, which opened in 2011, FS:FH provides ten beds for female Veterans and four beds, when available, for their young children.
+The PFC Nicholas A. Madaras Home is Connecticut’s first and only community-based transitional home exclusively for Women Veterans experiencing homelessness and their young children.
+Housed at the Madaras Home, which opened in 2011, are ten beds for Women Veterans and four beds, when available, for their young children.

 The PFC Nicholas A. Madaras Home is named in tribute to a young soldier from Wilton, Connecticut.
 The organization Nick’s family and friends developed in his memory, Kick for Nick, was an integral part of making the vision for FS:FH a reality.
 Visit kickfornick.org to learn more about Nick Madaras, Kick for Nick, and the collaboration that has helped over 100 women Veterans regain their independence to date.